CR7 or Meta-CR

-Tafassasset (and the paired Te-1) is a recrystallized meteorite that is petrographically consistent with a low-degree partial melt with a retained metal component that was derived from Renazzo-like precursor source material.
+Tafassasset is a recrystallized meteorite that is petrographically consistent with a low-degree partial melt with a retained metal component that was derived from Renazzo-like precursor source material.
 It subsequently experienced equilibration processes through an extended period of thermal metamorphism.
-Tafassasset is considered to be closely related to the brachinites and other FeO-rich primitive achondrites, and has been characterized by Nehru et al. (2010) as an unusual brachinite derived from a CR-like precursor body that experienced partial differentiation.
+Tafassasset is considered to be closely related to the brachinites and other FeO-rich primitive achondrites, and it has been characterized by Nehru et al. (2010) as an unusual brachinite derived from a CR-like precursor body through partial differentiation.
 A Fa vs. Fs plot demonstrates this genetic relationship, as well as a relationship between the more primitive anomalous achondrites Divnoe and RBT 04239 (Gardner et al., 2007).
 However, a genetic relationship between Tafassasset and the CR group could be excluded based on differences in elemental compositions, noble gas ratios, and solar gas abundances.
 The CRE age of Tafassasset is also much higher (76.1 ±15.2 m.y.) than that of any CR chondrite (<10 m.y.).
 Still, it has been suggested by some investigators that all of the differences between Tafassasset and CR chondrites may be the result of an increased degree of metamorphism and/or metasomatism experienced by Tafassasset.